appliedmicrobiologyresearch/Klebsiella-spp/README.md

 This script generates a heatmap displaying the occurrence of AMR genes screened using Kleborate Input files are
 (i) the phylogenetic tree of dereplicated Klebsiella assemblies (n=548) (core genome alignment from roary, tree by Fasttee) and
-(ii) the output from Kleborate screening for AMR genes (Kleborate was run  as two genomes were missing in the first screen) (iii) a file 'species.csv' displaying whcih strain belongs to which Klebsiella species (needed for coloring)
+(ii) the output from Kleborate screening for AMR genes (iii) a file 'species.csv' displaying whcih strain belongs to which Klebsiella species (needed for coloring)

 # heatmap_masses.R